A7med9870/college_3y_s1/college_3y_s1/ux_smi/week_3/day_1.md

 <canvas>

 CSS
-posiitoning to generate page layout syle animation animation
+positioning to generate page layout style animation animation
 JS

 TEAMS
-ASSIGMENT IS THERE
+ASSIGNMENT IS THERE
-AS WELL TUTROIAL
+AS WELL TUTORIAL